astillsjr/focus-flow-frontend/from-backend.md

 # Nudge Handling Backend Changes - Frontend Update Guide

 ## Summary
-The backend nudge system has been updated to automatically process nudges, store messages, and provide real-time notifications via Server-Sent Events (SSE).
-The frontend should update to take advantage of these new features.
+The backend nudge system has been updated to process nudges on-demand via Server-Sent Events (SSE) connections.
+Nudges are only triggered when users are actively connected, ensuring efficient resource usage and real-time delivery.
+The frontend should update to use SSE for nudge notifications.

 ## Key Changes